a-sit-plus/KmmResult/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/at.asitplus/kmmresult)](https://mvnrepository.com/artifact/at.asitplus/kmmresult/)

 Functional equivalent of `kotlin.Result` but with KMM goodness, s.t. it becomes possible to expose a Result class to public APIs interfacing with platform-specific code.
-For Kotlin/Native (read: iOS), this requires a result class, which is *not* a value class.
+For Kotlin/Native (read: iOS), this requires a `Result` equivalent, which is *not* a value class.

 `KmmResult` comes to the rescue!